FAQ: How Team Canada men’s basketball can qualify for Tokyo 2020

 It’s impossible to make any definitive statements, but there are plenty of potential positives to Victoria hosting an Olympic Qualifying Tournament.

-The biggest potential upside is that both the timing and location could entice Canadian NBA players to participate in the tournament, which would obviously bode well for Team Canada’s chances.
-The tournament will be held at the end of June following the conclusion of the NBA season, and being in Victoria negates any issues related to travel or time zones.
+Originally, the biggest potential upside was that both the timing and location could entice Canadian NBA players to participate in the tournament, which would obviously bode well for Team Canada’s chances.
+The tournament was to be held at the end of June 2020 following the conclusion of the NBA season, and being in Victoria negated any issues related to travel or time zones.

-It’s not a stretch to suggest that this could be the men’s best chance to qualify for Olympic basketball since Sydney 2000.
+It was not a stretch to suggest that this could have been the men’s best chance to qualify for Olympic basketball since Sydney 2000.